How to Fix a Water Heater Pilot Light

 No hot water?
 If you have a natural or propane gas water heater, chances are the pilot has gone out.
-The pilot is a small flame that ignites the gas burner on your waterheater.
-When it goes out, first try relighting it, following the directions on the water heater label.
-If the pilot doesn’t relight, or if it goes out right after lighting, by far the most common cause is a bad thermocouple.
+The water heater pilot light is a small flame that ignites the gas burner on your water heater.
+When the water heater pilot light goes out, first try relighting it, following the directions on the water heater label.
+If the pilot doesn’t relight, if it goes out right after lighting or if the pilot light keeps going out by far the most common cause is a bad thermocouple.
 The good news: You can usually replace a thermocouple for minimal cost and in less than an hour.
-You’ll get your hot water going without waiting for a pro to show up and save the cost of a service call.
+You’ll get your hot water going without waiting for a pro to show up and save the cost of a service call for a gas water heater repair.
+Read on to learn how to light a pilot light.

 To reattach the three lines to the gas valve, thread the nuts into place with your fingers and hand-tighten them.
 Then snug them up with a quarter to half revolution with a wrench.
 The metals are soft, so don’t over tighten.